Too Bad (G-Dragon song)

-"Too Bad" is a song by South Korean rapper, singer and songwriter G-Dragon featuring Anderson .Paak.
+"Too Bad" is a song by South Korean rapper G-Dragon featuring American rapper Anderson .Paak.
 It was released through Galaxy Corporation and Empire on February 24, 2025, as the third single from G-Dragon's third studio album, Übermensch (2025).
-The song was written by G-Dragon, Paak, Bongo, Alissia and Yohan, whilst production was handled by Paak and BongoByTheWay.
+The song was written by G-Dragon, Alissia, Yohan, BongoByTheWay, and Paak, whilst production was handled by the latter two.
 The song peaked at number one on the Circle Digital Chart in South Korea.

 Background and release

 On 25 February 2025, G-Dragon released his long-awaited third full-length solo album Übermensch, his first in over a decade, with “Too Bad” as the lead single.
 The song features Anderson .Paak in production and vocals, and the accompanying music video starred Karina (of aespa) in a prominent cameo.

 The label described Übermensch as representing the concept of “beyond-man”, signalling a new era for G-Dragon after his previous solo release in 2013.